dlang-tour/core/public/content/en/gems.md

 if the current block is left:

 * `scope(exit)` will always call the statements
-* `scope(success)` statements are called when **no** exceptions have been thrown
+* `scope(success)` statements are called when no exceptions have been thrown
 * `scope(failure)` denotes statements that will be called when an exception has been thrown before the block's end

 Using scope guards makes code much cleaner and allows to place resource allocation and clean up code next to each other.
-These little helpers also improve saftey because they make sure certain cleanup code is *always* called independent of which paths are acutally taken at runtime.
+These little helpers also improve safety because they make sure certain cleanup code is *always* called independent of which paths are actually taken at runtime.

-The D `scope` feature effectively replaces the *RAII* idiom used in C++ which often leads to special scope guards objects for special resources.
+The D `scope` feature effectively replaces the RAII idiom used in C++ which often leads to special scope guards objects for special resources.